Nitindr/aws-mwaa-local-runner/plugins/README.md

 This operator handles task successes by sending an SNS notification.

 Parameters
--`target_arn`: The ARN of the SNS topic to send the notification to.
+- `target_arn`: The ARN of the SNS topic to send the notification to.

 #### Example Usage
 ```python